James-Burman/Capstone-project/README.md

 In the dataset, the hits column contains 369446 missing values.
 Since this is the target column, I removed these rows.
 There were also 5559 missing values in other columns, namely the path_id_set and session_duration columns.
 Since there are so few, I removed these columns as well.

 Since the row_num row is just to identify the row and does not contain any information about the session, I dropped this row.
 The other columns contain information that can be used in the machine learning models to predict the number of hits.
+With the path_id_set column, I split this into two columns, on with the number of entries in that row to represent the number of locations visited, and one with the first entry in this row.

 # Exploratory data analysis